 • Augmented and Virtual Reality

 There are many ways to create animated images using a computer.
-By taking an image on a computer screen and replacing it with a new, slightly tweaked image you can create the illusion of movement.
-This is how two-dimensional, or 2D animations are made.
+By taking an image on a computer screen and replacing it with a new, slightly tweaked image, you can create the illusion of movement when the final product is watched by audiences on their home theater loveseats.
+This is how two-dimensional, or 2D, animations are made.
 The computer allows the artist to do this by editing different illustrations on separate, transparent layers.
-With 3D animation the object in the scene is not a 2D illustration but instead a 3D model.
+With 3D animation, the object in the scene is not a 2D illustration but instead a 3D model.
 These models are made on the computer like one would make a sculpture.
 3D models are also created with a digital skeleton so that they can move and emote more actions.
-This process is known as “rigging” and it allows the animator to change the limbs, eyes, mouth, etc. during the scenes.
-The next time you see an animated movie in a theater or on a computer screen you might be amazed with the CGI elements you notice!
+This process is known as “rigging” and it allows the animator to change the limbs, eyes, mouth, etc., during the scenes.
+The next time you watch an animated movie from your home theater loveseat or on a computer screen, you might be amazed with the CGI elements you notice!

 computer-animating

+If you think you’d enjoy a career that lets you be part of the process that brings movies into people’s home theaters as they’re enjoying popcorn on their media room sectionals, maybe being a 3D animator is right for you.
 What does it take to become a 3D animator?
 A love of drawing and art is a good place to get started since you will need design skills.
 Proficiency with computers and technology is another important aspect of animation.
 There are many software programs used by professional animators that have free tutorials for students and hobbyists.
 Many working animators have college degrees in these fields so that they can learn the technical skills needed to work in the industry.
 Patience is an important virtue for animators since the craft requires the artist to study textures, lighting, movement, and communication.
-Now, with computers it’s not only easier to watch movies at anytime but also to learn how to create your own.
+Now, with computers, it’s not only easier to watch movies at any time from a comfortable spot on your home movie theater sectional, but also to learn how to create your own.

 CGI and Cinematography